nickykwn/Project-2/README.md

 ## User functionality
 As a guest
-* You can look up other users decks
+* You can look up other users trophies level
 * Card descriptions in the game can be found

 As a registered use